Chouara Tannery in Fes: the Traditional Method of Making Leather

 Staying in the heart of the Medina (Old Town) allows you to immerse yourself in Fez’s ancient charm.
 Many riads, traditional Moroccan guesthouses with inner courtyards, are located here, offering an authentic experience.
 You’ll be within walking distance of historic sites like the Al-Qarawiyyin Mosque located within the bustling souks.

-→ Search for hotels in Fez
+→ Search for more hotels in Fez

 Leave a Reply